 (3) A contravention of subsection (1) or (2) is not an offence but those subsections are civil penalty provisions for the purposes of section 83E.

 [Section 70 amended: No. 94 of 1984 s.
 65; No. 1 of 1995 s.
 53; No. 20 of 2002 s.
-152(1).]
+152(1); No. 30 of 2021 s.
+76(2) and 77(2) and (4).]

-71. State branches of Federal organisations, rules of as to membership and offices
+71. Rules of State and federal organisations as to membership and offices

-(1) In this section —

-Branch means the Western Australian Branch of an organisation of employees registered under the Fair Work (Registered Organisations) Act 2009 (Commonwealth);

-counterpart Federal body, in relation to a State organisation, means a Branch the rules of which —

-(a) relating to the qualifications of persons for membership; and

-(b) prescribing the offices which shall exist within the Branch,
+[(1) deleted]

-are, or, in accordance with this section, are deemed to be, the same as the rules of the State organisation relating to the corresponding subject matter; and
+(2) The rules of a State organisation and a counterpart federal body described in section 52A(2) are taken to be the same if the rules of the organisation and the body —

-State organisation means an organisation that is registered under Division 4 of Part II.

-(2) The rules of the State organisation and its counterpart Federal body relating to the qualifications of persons for membership are deemed to be the same if, in the opinion of the Commission in Court Session, they are substantially the same.
+(a) relate to the qualifications of persons for membership; and

+(b) are, in the opinion of the Commission in Court Session, substantially the same.

 (3) The Commission in Court Session may form the opinion that the rules referred to in subsection (2) are substantially the same notwithstanding that a person who is —

-(a) eligible to be a member of the State organisation is, by reason of being a member of a particular class of persons, ineligible to be a member of that State organisation’s counterpart Federal body; or
+(a) eligible to be a member of the State organisation is, by reason of being a member of a particular class of persons, ineligible to be a member of that State organisation’s counterpart federal body; or

-(b) eligible to be a member of the counterpart Federal body is, for the reason referred to in paragraph (a), ineligible to be a member of the State organisation.
+(b) eligible to be a member of the counterpart federal body is, for the reason referred to in paragraph (a), ineligible to be a member of the State organisation.

-(4) The rules of a counterpart Federal body prescribing the offices which shall exist in the Branch are deemed to be the same as the rules of the State organisation prescribing the offices which shall exist in the State organisation if, for every office in the State organisation there is a corresponding office in the Branch.
+(4) The rules of a State organisation and a counterpart federal body described in section 52A(2) are taken to be the same if —

+(a) the rules prescribe the offices existing in the body; and

+(b) for every office in the organisation there is a corresponding office in the body.

 (5) Where, after the coming into operation of this section —

-(a) the rules of a State organisation are altered pursuant to section 62 to provide that each office in the State organisation may, from such time as the committee of management of the State organisation may determine, be held by the person who, in accordance with the rules of the State organisation’s counterpart Federal body, holds the corresponding office in that body; and
+(a) the rules of a State organisation are altered pursuant to section 62 to provide that each office in the State organisation may, from such time as the committee of management of the State organisation may determine, be held by the person who, in accordance with the rules of the State organisation’s counterpart federal body, holds an office described in subsection (5A) in that body; and

 (b) the committee of management of the State organisation decides and, in the prescribed manner notifies the Registrar accordingly, that from a date specified in the notification all offices in the State organisation will be filled in accordance with the rule referred to in paragraph (a),

-the Registrar shall issue the State organisation with a certificate which declares —
+the Registrar must issue the State organisation with a certificate which declares —

 (c) that the provisions of this Act relating to elections for office within a State organisation do not, from the date referred to in paragraph (b), apply in relation to offices in that State organisation; and

-(d) that, from that date, the persons holding office in the State organisation in accordance with the rule referred to in paragraph (a) shall, for all purposes, be the officers of the State organisation,
+(d) that, from that date, the persons holding office in the State organisation in accordance with the rule referred to in paragraph (a) are, for all purposes, the officers of the State organisation,

 and the certificate has effect according to its tenor.